Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Numerical experiments in real-world social contact networks

 \subsection{Assumptions and preliminary analysis}

-This study is based on the recently (before the COVID outbreak) collected face-to-face contact data in a French high school \cite{Genois2018}, which has been used to simulate COVID outbreak \cite{Mauras2020}.
-The connection networks of 329 students (coverage of 86$\%$ of the students) in a high school of Lyon are available for 7374 time steps in a week.
-For the sake of simplicity, we condense the dynamical graph to 78 time steps by overlapping every 100 consecutive networks.
+This study is based on recently (before the COVID outbreak) collected face-to-face contact data from a French high school \cite{Genois2018}, which has been used to simulate a COVID outbreak \cite{Mauras2020}.
+The connection networks of 329 students (coverage of 86$\%$ of the students) in a high school in Lyon are available for 7374 time steps in a week.
+For the sake of simplicity, we condense the dynamic graph to 78 time steps by overlapping every 100 consecutive networks.
 Each time condensed time step symbolizes $30 \sim 60$ minutes.
-The temporal networks remain sparse since the average graph density (i.e. number of non-zero edges divided by the number of node pairs) equals to 0.76$\%$.
-All contact networks are assumed undirected, which means the associated adjacency matrices are all symmetric (i.e., $\mathbf{A}_t = \mathbf{A}^T_t$) and the virus could spread in both directions of an edge.
+The temporal networks remain sparse since the average graph density (i.e. number of non-zero edges divided by the number of node pairs) is equal to 0.76$\%$.
+All contact networks are assumed to be undirected, which means the associated adjacency matrices are all symmetric (i.e., $\mathbf{A}_t = \mathbf{A}^T_t$) and the virus could spread in both directions of an edge.
 According to \cite{Mauras2020}, the infectious probability (of a 20-second contact) in this network can be estimated as $p \approx 0.1\% \sim 1\%$.
-However, this estimated probability might be contested regarding newly discovered SARS-CoV-2 variants \cite{Hou1464}.
+However, this estimated probability might be contested for the newly discovered SARS-CoV-2 variants \cite{Hou1464}.
 In this paper, in order to adequately investigate the optimality of different vaccination strategies, we fix the infectious probability to $p = 2\%$.
 The average recovery period in the SIR model is set to 60 time steps (around 4 to 5 days), following a uniform probability distribution, i.e. $T_{\gamma}\sim \textrm{unif}(55,65)$.\\